 You will be taught by our team of engaging, passionate and inspiring subject experts.

-Dr Robin Sims is the Programme Leader for BA (Hons) English and the Subject Leader for Joint Honours English.
+Dr Robin Sims is the Programme Leader for BA (Hons) English.
 He studied English and American Literature at the University of East Anglia before completing a Masters and PhD at Cardiff University’s Centre for Critical and Cultural Theory.
 His specialisms include literary theory, modernism and postmodernism, and he has published on psychoanalytic approaches to literature and on the construction of the Green Man in twentieth-century culture.